Ready 2 Work Employment Initiative

 - Join our Corporate Advisory Board which meets quarterly by phone for networking and strategic brainstorming.
 Email Erin@dsagsl.org.

 - Invite your company or a business you frequent to attend our Employer Summits held throughout the year to meet our newest Employment Academy grads and learn about hiring.
 Our next summit is coming up soon and we have an amazing guest speaker.
-Check out the flyer below.
+Check out information about our upcoming summit above.

 - Ask if your spouse’s office, neighbor’s office, or your own office building will host our Pop-Up Snack Shop.
 E-mail Makini@dsagsl.org for more information.